rhaberkorn/tmk7637/README.md

   Try pressing LSHIFT+ET1+ET2+F1 and LSHIFT+ET1+ET2+F2.
 * Several keyclick modes are supported.
   Press LSHIFT+ET1+ET2+Space to toggle them.
-  * Trigger a solenoid via a relay (or trigger only the relay).
+  * Trigger a solenoid via a solenoid driver (or a relay breakout board).
     The original hardware did not feature any solenoid.
   * Emit a short beep on every keypress.